What Do Agricultural Sciences Professor Do?

 Types of Agricultural Sciences Professor Jobs

-There were about 12,600 jobs for Agricultural Sciences Professor in 2016 (in the United States).
+In 2016, there was an estimated number of 12,600 jobs in the United States for Agricultural Sciences Professor.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Agricultural Sciences Professor by 2026.
-The BLS estimates 1,100 yearly job openings in this field.
+There will be an estimated 1,100 positions for Agricultural Sciences Professor per year.

 The states with the most job growth for Agricultural Sciences Professor are Louisiana, Utah, and Colorado.
 Watch out if you plan on working in Wyoming, Washington, or North Dakota.
 These states have the worst job growth for this type of profession.